 -

-Forecast revenue and pipeline health 3.
-Automation & Follow‑Up WorkflowsTimely follow-up is essential in real estate, yet many teams struggle to stay consistent.
+This visibility is essential for maintaining momentum and improving conversion rates.
+3. Automation & Follow-Up WorkflowsConsistent follow-up is one of the biggest success factors in real estate, yet it’s often where teams struggle.
 The best CRM for the real estate industry includes automation features such as:

 -